During our stay in Zermatt, we decided to hike the 5 Lakes Hike in Zermatt, also known as the 5-Seenweg.

 We filled our Lifestraw water bottle with the fresh crystal clear water from the stream and rested for a little while.
 The Matterhorn’s reflection can also be seen in the lake but the trees and some unfortunate small clouds spoiled my picture.

 While having our break, we talked about how to get back up again.
 We must have missed some signs or the little lake flooding prevented us from following the most logical route.
 We heard people walk on the road above us so we scrambled up a steep path to get to that road.

 It was one of the broader gravel roads for downhill cyclist and vehicles.
 Much easier walking but not as interesting.
 As we descended quite a bit since the start, lovely trees and bushes surrounded us.

-We walked through a part with a warning for sudden flooding as the area is used as a hydro-power plant.
-We saw several structures to generate hydroelectric energy along the route.
+We walked through a part with a warning for sudden flooding as the area is used as part of a hydro-power plant.
+We saw several structures to generate hydro-electric energy along the route.
 This part of the hike was really easy, although not as interesting.
-The Matterhorn hid behind the mountain range but we did have great views of the glacier above Zermatt.
+The Matterhorn was hidden behind the mountain range but we did have great views of the glacier above Zermatt.

 Grünsee or Green Lake

 On the broad road, we had to take a left and climb a few meters to find the Grünsee.
 What a surprise all of a sudden.
 And Grün means Green, so you can probably guess what color this lake was?
 The lake was stunning!

 The intense green color of the Grünsee contrasted nicely with the ruby red color of the shrubs on the mountain behind it.
 This was the perfect autumn color palette and we sat down at one of the benches to take it all in.

 Behind the rim of the mountain, we could see the tip of the Matterhorn but it doesn’t have the same reflective beauty as some of the other lakes.